oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 }
 {% endhighlight %}

-Now the code became more explicit about its purpose.
-If we take a look at the first method we have one level of abstraction: managing the category.
+Now the code has become more explicit about its purpose.
+If we take a look at the first method, we have one level of abstraction: managing the category.
-If you want to know how a post is publish you can navigate to *PublishPost* method.
+If you want to know how a post is published, you can navigate to *PublishPost* method and find out its internal details.

 ## Don't use ELSE Keyword